 Disk Repartitioning refers to partitioning a hard disk partition again.
 A user may repartition a hard disk partition or volume to create a new partition and extend or shrink an existing drive volume for reasons such as low space.

-While the process is generally safe, if carried out correctly, there are significant chances of error, which can lead to partition loss, accidental formatting, and permanent data loss.
+While the process is generally safe, if carried out correctly, there are significant chances of error, which can lead to accidental formatting, and permanent data loss.

-So if you happen to lose data or partition from an internal or external hard disk while repartitioning, follow this guide to safely recover your files from a lost, deleted, formatted, or corrupt partition.
+So if you happen to lose data from an internal or external hard disk while repartitioning, follow this guide to safely recover your files from a formatted or corrupt partition.

 Steps to Recover Data Lost After Hard Disk Repartitioning